Jhanavi1402/Obstacle-Avoiding-Car/README.md

 ## Introduction

-Ezbot is a small-scale autonomous vehicle built during a robotics internship as part of our Bachelor of Engineering program.
-Designed with an Arduino UNO, Ezbot navigates and avoids obstacles using an ultrasonic sensor and servo motor control.
+Obstacle Avoiding Car is a small-scale autonomous vehicle built during a robotics internship as part of our Bachelor of Engineering program.
+Designed with an Arduino UNO, it navigates and avoids obstacles using an ultrasonic sensor and servo motor control.
 This README provides an overview of its components, setup instructions, and usage guidelines.

 ---